karlnapf/kameleon-mcmc/README.md

 Code for Adaptive Metropolis-Hastings.

-See main.examples for demonstrations how to run the sampler on example distributions.
+See kameleon_mcmc.examples for demonstrations how to run the sampler on example distributions.
 All experiments in the paper can be reproduced with the scripts in experiments.scripts.
-All figures in the paper can be reproduced with scripts in main.paper_figures.
+All figures in the paper can be reproduced with scripts in kameleon_mcmc.paper_figures.

-The main.gp module contains code for sampling GP classification based distributions over hyperparameters, marginalised over the GP latent variables.
+The kameleon_mcmc.gp module contains code for sampling GP classification based distributions over hyperparameters, marginalised over the GP latent variables.
 The resulting marginal likelihood is not available in closed for and there has to be estimated.
 The Shogun machine learning toolbox is used for this.